 Lathkill Dale is one of the prettiest dales in the Peak District National Park.
-This circular walk takes you to the the cave where the River Lathkill emerges (feel the cold air seeping from underground) and along the river to a waterfall.
+This picturesque Lathkill Dale walk takes you to the cave where the River Lathkill emerges (feel the cold air seeping from underground) and along the river to a waterfall.
 It then leads back along the top of the dales across a series of open pastures connected by stone stiles.

 Also note that Lathkill Dale is a SSSI and there are Natural England signs along the river asking you not to go in to the water for a paddle.